BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_4_Paying_a_Invoice.md

 - Data part : UNIX Timestamp + tagged parts include a payment hash, the pubkey of the payee node, an optional description of the payment, an expiration time, and some extra routing information.

 Conside this ln invoice `lntb1m1p03ft7lpp5zve4dsgwgdxekqqq39vhgcnv6gfa2g2ktqy9lf0aph60d0388xmqdqqcqzpgsp545a9fphd8m5ayplcu8m5845cr4m0zcnyxddwv4g3zm32yprkfd4q9qy9qsq3s4y6cmyvh0qw9qm0sf80llxyyjy9xwrjds7lpkqhzv247jsm6q5me8t9e6ftquma664gz5u4a2rvs0yf4f0mlwtwfs6as5uj5djzhcqpnqlcj
+`
-`  Starts with Prefix ln+tb+1m that indicates milli, so you should multi by 0.001.
+This invoice starts with prefix ln+tb+1m that indicates milli, so you should multi by 0.001.
+That means we'll pay an invoice by 100000 satoshis.

 ### Understanding your invoice